rollbar/docs/tools/asana.md

 ## Creating & Managing Asana Tasks

-For details on how to [manually](/docs/issues-tracking/#manual-issue-tracking) and [automatically](/docs/issue-tracking/#automatic-issue-tracking) create and update Asana tasks, check out our [issue tracking guide](/docs/issue-tracking/)
+For instructions on how to [manually](/docs/issues-tracking/#manual-issue-tracking) and [automatically](/docs/issue-tracking/#automatic-issue-tracking) create and update Asana tasks, check out our [issue tracking guide](/docs/issue-tracking/).